 Price– There’s a massive price difference between Leased Line quotes and FTTP.
 FTTP (depending on provider) will range from around £30-£60+, depending on the speed you choose.
 Leased Line start from around £150 per month for the lower bandwidths.
 The price can also go up depending on how far you are from the exchange, and if you receive any ECC’s (Excess Construction Charges).

 SLA– Both services will have an SLA (Service Level Agreement).
-The only difference is that Leased Line SLA is more in dept. Such as the standard fix time for FTTP is around 2 days, whereas the standard fix time for Leased Lines is usually with 5 hours.
-Other factors on a Leased Line SLA is speed.
+The only difference is that Leased Line SLA is more in depth.
+Such as the standard fix time for FTTP is around 2 days, whereas the standard fix time for Leased Lines is usually 5 hours.
+Another factor on a Leased Line SLA is speed.
 If you don’t receive a certain speed you could be entitled to compensation.

 Reliability– Ethernet Leased Lines are extremely reliable and are guaranteed to never go down.
 Whereas, with FTTP the line can sometimes lower in speed or drop out completely.
 This is normally because there are too many people on the line, and it will cause a bottleneck effect.

-Availability– Leased Lines are available to 100% of the UK, it’s just depended on if you can afford it.
+Availability– Leased Lines are available to 100% of the UK, it’s just dependent on if you can afford it.
 The more rural you are the more expensive it’ll be.
 FTTP is available to around 94%, either as part of the standard FTTP supply or FTTP on Demand (FTTPoD), in the UK, but Open reach is planning to make it available to 4 million more homes by 2021.

 Installation time– Leased Lines can take 60-90 working days to be installed.
 FTTP only takes around 10-15 working days, unless it is FTTPoD which can take considerably longer.